 These use your network port to connect to a specialized controller card or adapter that can connect to a parallel port controller, k

-In these suggested configuation I’ll show what I would purchase using the following critera.
+In these suggested configuations I’ll show what I would purchase using the following criteria.
 Machine intended use, budget and connection to the computer

 CNC router used to cut materials from softwoods up to aluminium

 If your budget is limited and you have an old desktop computer with a parallel port then use LinuxCNC with 3 or 4 axis controller and NEMA23 stepper motors rated at 175 oz-in or better.
 Mach3 is $175 so you’ll save on that and I’ve done a complete tutorial on this configuration with a video as well here